thycotic/wpf-docs/using-wpf/regex.md

 ## Session Recording Limits

 The default maximum recording time for each session (start to end) regardless of how many tabs are open, is two hours.
 If a user starts session recording on red.thycotic.com, and then opens a tab for blue.thycotic.com, session recording will continue on blue.thycotic.com when it is in focus.
 By default, session recording will stop after two hours, and both tabs will close.
-This session recording limit is now configurable via the Native Messaging Host and can be extended to a maximum of eight hours.
+This session recording limit can be extended to a maximum of eight hours by configuring the [Native Messaging Host](../native.md) file.

 If you want to capture other sites with different subdomains that launch from the same Secret, you must use RegEx to configure the Secret to include the other URLs.